FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 Do you have immediate and authorized access to email server?
 If Yes, collect:
 - [ ] Source and Destination IP/port of reported email.

-1.2 Quickly analyze the email for precursors and indicators of [Phishing](https://www.getcybersafe.gc.ca/en/resources/real-examples-fake-emails).
+1.2 Quickly analyze the email for precursors and indicators of [Phishing](https://www.getcybersafe.gc.ca/en/resources/real-examples-fake-emails) (Government of Canada, n.d.).

 If one box is checked move immediately forward to step 1.3 On the email, look for: